fabric8-analytics/fabric8-analytics-server/README.md

 The second script measures maintainability index of all Python sources found in the repository.
 Please see [the following link](https://radon.readthedocs.io/en/latest/commandline.html#the-mi-command) with explanation of this measurement.

+You can specify command line option `--fail-on-error` if you need to use the exit code in your workflow.

 #### Dead code detection

 The script `detect-dead-code.sh` can be used to detect dead code in the repository.
 This script can be run w/o any arguments: